aiidateam/aiida-core/docs/source/developer_guide/plugins/basics.rst

 What a plugin can do
 --------------------

-* Add a new class to AiiDA's :ref:`entry point groups <plugins.entry_point_list>`, including:: calculations, parsers, workflows, data types, verdi commands, schedulers, transports and importers/exporters from external databases.
+* Add a new class to AiiDA's :ref:`entry point groups <plugins.aiida_entry_points>`, including:: calculations, parsers, workflows, data types, verdi commands, schedulers, transports and importers/exporters from external databases.
   This typically involves subclassing the respective base class AiiDA provides for that purpose.
 * Install new commandline and/or GUI executables
 * Depend on, and build on top of any number of other plugins (as long as their requirements do not clash)